mitsuhiko/argument/argument-parser/README.md

   during parsing such as if `--` should be handled, if numeric arguments are valid, if options are disabled after the first positional argument and if equal sign in short options should be handled.
-* This crate does not exist in a vacuum, it's part of `argument` which is a (slightly) higher level utility to make working with the lower level `argument-parser` crate simpler.

 ## Unicode and Broken Unicode